-.
-The book has the Super Bowl in New Orleans; the movie has it in Miami.
-The book has Kabakov and his doctor Rachel Bowman enter into a love affair; the affair does not happen in the movie.
-The book used "Aldrich" for the company Lander worked for; in the movie, Goodyear actually approved use of their name and their blimp in the movie.
-Not related to the 1960 Mario Bava
+The novel and the movie have several differences.
+Kabakov dies in the novel, while Moshevsky dies in the film.
+In the movie, Muslim terrorist Faisal dies about halfway through, but in the book he lives and is taken to Israel to stand trial.
+The novel has the Super Bowl in New Orleans; the movie has it in Miami, as the film shot footage at Super Bowl X. The novel has Kabakov and his doctor Rachel Bauman entering into a love affair; the latter character doesn't appear in the movie.
+Finally, the novel used "Aldrich" for the company Lander worked for; in the movie, Goodyear actually approved use of their name and their blimp in the movie.

 - Anti-Hero - Kabakov.
 In the book, Corley mentions to Kabakov how it's clear to him that Kabakov wouldn't care what he had to do to stop Fasil: "Warn me in advance?
 Warn me, my ass!
 You'd have sent me a postcard from fucking Tel Aviv, saying 'sorry about the crater and the tidal wave!'"

-- Anyone Can Die - Significant characters die in the book and the movie
+- Anyone Can Die - Significant characters die in the book and the movie.

 - As Himself - Miami Dolphins football team owner Joe Robbie has a small part in the film, as do CBS commentators Pat Summerall and Tom Brookshier.

 - Badass Bystander: Kabakov and Corey use a Flashed-Badge Hijack to commandeer a helicopter to chase the blimp.
 Despite being shot at, and in danger of being blown up, the pilot does an excellent job of holding his nerve and is vital in saving the day.

 - The Baroness: Dahlia Iyad as the sexpot version: foreign, sexy, sadistic, and fanatically devoted to Black September's cause.